rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 Rancher supports BasicAuth for OCI registries.
 You must create a [**BasicAuth** Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
 You can also [create the secret through the Rancher UI](../kubernetes-resources-setup/secrets.md).

-Rancher 2.9.0 also adds the `spec.insecurePlainHttp` field, which allows insecure connections to OCI registries.
-When this field is set to `true`, Rancher connects to the OCI endpoint without performing an SSL check.
-This works exactly the same as how the `spec.insecurePlainHttp` field works in [ORAS CLI](https://oras.land/docs/commands/use_oras_cli), since Rancher uses the ORAS library.
+Rancher 2.9.0 also adds the `spec.insecurePlainHttp` field, which forces Rancher to use HTTP instead of HTTPS to send requests.
+This works exactly the same as the `spec.insecurePlainHttp` field in [ORAS CLI](https://oras.land/docs/commands/use_oras_cli), since Rancher uses the ORAS library.

 The CRD that is linked to the OCI Helm registry is `ClusterRepo`.

-[Screenshot of the ClusterRepo YAML]<!-- Engineers - Can we get this screenshot?
-Thank you! -->

 ## View Helm Charts in OCI-Based Helm Chart Repositories